 Depending upon the frequency of use they are both useful and harmful.

-When properly used (in small dose for a short period) they produce good results instantaneously, otherwise, they are responsible for the accumulation of Doshas.
+When properly used (in small doses for a short period) they produce good results instantaneously, otherwise, they are responsible for the accumulation of Doshas.

-When continuously used in large dose, they aggravated Pitta owing to their hot property.
+When continuously used in large doses, they aggravated Pitta owing to their hot property.

 They do not alleviate Vata because they are not adequately unctuous or hot.

 Therefore, Pippali – Long pepper fruit – Piper longum (piper longum Linn) is not to be used in excess.
 Reference: Charaka Samhita Vimana Sthana 1/16